yukiasakura60/uwcapstone-modeshift/README.md

 # Seattle Area Incident Avoidance

-This project is sponsored by Challenge Seattle, WSDOT, and King County Metro amongst many other companies and organizations in the public and private sector.
+This is a UW cross-disciplinary Capstone project sponsored by Challenge Seattle, WSDOT, and King County Metro amongst many other companies and organizations in the public and private sector.

-When traffic incidents occur in the Greater Seattle area, our sponsors relay important information through social media, traditional media, electronic roadway signs, and low-power radio stations along with some rare usage of mobile alert systems such as AMBER Alert.
+When traffic incidents occur in the Greater Seattle area, our sponsors relay important information through social media, traditional media, electronic roadway signs, and low-power radio stations along with some rare usage of mobile alert systems such as AlertSeattle.
 While these methods reach a broad group of road users, they fail to reach every road user and do not provide adequate solutions in the form of real-time transit recommendations and updates.
 They are also not able to reach every consumer with specific information about incidents and the best course of action to take.
 Our sponsors are seeking recommendations for innovative solutions for wide-reaching